celestiaorg/networks/celestia-node.md

 ## Full Node Configuration

 ### Getting trusted hash
-<b><u>Caveat: You need a running celestia-app in order to continue this guideline.
-Please refer to [celestia-app.md](https://github.com/celestiaorg/networks/celestia-app.md) for installation. </u></b>
+> Caveat: You need a running celestia-app in order to continue this guideline.
+Please refer to [celestia-app.md](https://github.com/celestiaorg/networks/celestia-app.md) for installation.

 You need to have the trusted hash in order to initialize the full celestia node